nv-morpheus/utilities/ci/runner/README.md

 ```

 # Building CI images
-The `Dockerfile` defines two targets: `base` and `driver`.
-The `driver` target includes the Nvidia driver needed to build MRC on a machine without access to a GPU.
+The `Dockerfile` defines two targets: `build` and `test`.
+The `build` target is used during the build phase and most likely will not have a GPU.
+The `test` target is used during the test phase and will have a GPU.

 To build the images from the root of the repo run:
 ```bash